libeibei95/MOOCRec/README.md

 # EduRec_Pytorch
-Disentangled Self-Supervision for Recommending Videos in MOOCs
+EduRec: Disentangled Self-Supervision for Recommending Videos in MOOCs